If needed, is Compassionate Care available at all hours?

 Prior to hiring, does Compassionate Care do any background checks?

-Yes, Compassionate Care requires the following prior to hire: a clean, current criminal record check (no older than 3 months to date), a Provincial Child Abuse Registry Check 9(upon application process), a current CPR level C certificate (no older than 1 year to date), and a currently Emergency First Aid certificate (no older than 3 years to date).
+Yes, Compassionate Care requires the following prior to hiring: clean, current Criminal Record Check (no older than 3 months to date), Provincial Child and Adult Abuse Registry Checks (no older than 3 months to date), current CPR Level C /First Aid Certificate (no older than 1 year to date), applicable Diploma/Certificate related to profession, or mandatory vaccination following latest public health orders like COVID-19 Proof of Vaccination.

 After hiring, does Compassionate Care provide any further training and education?